Federal High Court Begins Christmas Vacation December 19

 “This vacation schedule is issued pursuant to Order 46, Rule 4(c) of the Federal High Court (Civil Procedure) Rules, 2019 (as amended).

-“Only matters pertaining to the enforcement of Fundamental Rights, the arrest or release of vessels, and issues of urgent national importance shall be entertained by the vacation judges.”
+“Only matters pertaining to the enforcement of Fundamental Rights, the arrest or release of vessels, and issues of urgent national importance shall be entertained by the Vacation Judges”, the statement read in part.

 Similarly, Justice Folasade Ogunbanjo would sit as vacation judge at the Enugu division.